Rajathbharadwaj/Easy-Transformers/README.md

 # What Easy Transformers can do?

 Basically lets you do NLP, in essentially a single line of code.
-It used 🤗 Transformers.
+It used 🤗 Transformers. <br>
-Supported as of now:
+Supported as of now: <br>
     "Sequence Classification" : "SC",
     "Extractive Question Answering" : "EQA",
     "Masked Language Modeling" : "MLM",